ntmoore/ntmoore.github.io/broken_things/woodshed.md

 A few days after finishing the shed, we had a thunderstorm with strong winds.
 The shed tipped over.

 Repair was:
-1. Rolling the shed back into place with my neighbors truck (pulling) and our tractor (lifing).
+1. Rolling the shed back into place with my neighbors truck (pulling) and our tractor (lifting).
 2. Pouring 2 bags of concrete mix around each of the vertical posts that went 3' into the ground.
 3. replacing the dented and torn steel roofing with new.